cessen/tenthash/README.md

 Most existing non-cryptographic hash functions are designed for small output sizes (32 or 64 bits), with their large-output variants (if any) being an afterthought.
 As afterthoughts, those large-output variants are not conservative about quality, which is a problem because the primary purpose of large-output hashes is to effectively guarantee zero collisions.

-Additionally, very few non-cryptographic hashes have proper documentation/justification of their design.
+Additionally, very few non-cryptographic hashes have proper documentation or justification of their design.
 Empirical test suites like SMHasher are [fundamentally inadequate for asserting the quality of large-output hashes](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law) due to the enormous state space involved.
-A proper design justification is critical for confidence in the quality of large-output hash functions.
+As such, a proper design justification is critical for confidence in the quality of large-output hash functions.

-Finally, many hash functions have designs that are either complex (making independent implementations challenging) or depend on special hardware instructions (making the hash function non-portable), or both.
+Finally, many hash functions have designs that are either complex (making independent implementations challenging) or dependent on special hardware instructions (making the hash function non-portable), or both.
 This is a legitimate design choice, but is unfortunate from the standpoint of having a hash function that can be easily reached for in a variety of circumstances.

 With all of that in mind, TentHash was designed with the following goals, in order of priority: